 This two-level villa features a master bedroom, two sizable bedrooms, and three-and-a-half baths, comfortably sleeping up to six.

 You can book the charming Villa Cerca Del Mar’s Villa Vida by the Sea via Airbnb or VRBO.
-You can also contact the property management company (Krain Concierges & Tours) directly and mention you learned of the property from East Coast Contessa blog!
-Follow Villa Vida by the Sea on Instagram to learn more about the property, special discounts, and new developments here: @villavida_by_the_sea.
+You can also contact the property management company (Krain Concierges & Tours) directly and mention you learned of the property from East Coast Contessa’s blog!
+Follow Villa Vida by the Sea on Instagram to learn more about the property, special discounts, and new developments.

 Pro tips:

+One aspect of the property that we really enjoyed during our stay was the outdoor pool.
+It was a great spot to read a book, take a dip, or say hi to the resident iguana that makes its home in the trees above the villa.
 Walk to the Supermarket Langosta (pulpería) on Galicia Street and stock up on fresh avocados, tomatoes, onion, and limes to make fresh guacamole.
 Enjoy it poolside with tortilla chips or soft tortilla rounds for a relaxing afternoon snack.
 The pulpería also offers numerous other food and beverage items including pasta, local pastries, juices, and meats to cook amazing meals at the villa.
+Plus, the Tamarindo locals who own the store are super friendly!

 Langosta Beach Club

 This luxury beach club and resort is a 13 minute walk from the villa — and it’s so worth it!
-Not only is the walk itself beautiful and brimming with wildlife, but the beach views from the club are second to none.
-Club members get special access to the facilities, but the restaurant is open to the public for breakfast, lunch, and dinner.
+Not only is the walk itself beautiful and brimming with wildlife, but the beach views from this lush jungle club are second to none.
+Club members get special access to the facilities (pool, spa, fitness center), but the restaurant is open to the public for breakfast, lunch, and dinner.

-Enjoy sweeping views of Playa Langosta as you enjoy fresh seafood and cocktails.
-Personal recommendations are the “Langosta Smash” cocktail, the “Fried Fish Burger,” and the Catch of the Day with mashed rice pilaf and fresh veggies (it’s always a locally caught fish).
+Enjoy sweeping views of Playa Langosta as you enjoy fresh yellowfin tuna, local veggies and fruit, and handcrafted cocktails.
+Personal recommendations are the “Langosta Smash” cocktail, the “Fried Fish Burger,” and the Catch of the Day with mashed rice pilaf and fresh veggies.
+(P.S.: it’s always a locally caught fish!).

 Price Range: $16 to $35 per person